boto/boto3/docs/source/guide/migrationec2.rst

 Amazon EC2
 ==========
 Boto 2.x contains a number of customizations to make working with Amazon EC2 instances, storage and networks easy.
+Boto 3 exposes these same objects through its resources interface in a unified and consistent way.

 Creating the Connection
 -----------------------